You can configure an activity in Target to use Adobe Analytics as the reporting source (A4T).

 - Adobe Target engagement and revenue metrics

-- Adobe Analytics engagement and revenue metricsIt might be possible to select Analytics engagement and revenue metrics as your primary goal metric because Target cannot identify all engagement and revenue metrics from Analytics.
+- Adobe Analytics engagement and revenue metricsIt might be possible to select an Analytics engagement or revenue metric as your primary goal metric because Target cannot identify and exclude all engagement and revenue metrics from Analytics.
 Take caution to select only binomial conversion metrics or custom events from Analytics.

 - Adobe Analytics calculated metrics